cp0153/NewsFeed/progress/11-23/Report.md

 * changed Navigation view menu to dynamic based on the News categories based on the API

 **Jacob Rothmel 01322102**
-* Added abilitiy to download image bitmaps asynchronously for each article
+* Added ability to download image bitmaps asynchronously for each article
 * More back end work on firebase set up and started setting up for history views and user accounts